Town of Avon Gives the Lowdown on the Satori Pointe Construction Project

 “Hodson said that as long as the buildings are constructed properly, apartments are no more prone to the prospect of fires than single-family residences,” Tevebaugh says.
 “We vetted all the data and really tried to dig deep into the concerns to see if they were genuine and there really wasn’t anything that came about over all of that.”

-The difference in how the plan has changed is that though the area will still be multi-use, now developers are constructing 270 multi-level, 1- and 2-bedroom residential apartments with a minimum of 65 internal garage units and a minimum of five detached garage units totaling 25 units.
+The difference in how the plan has changed is that though the area will still be multi-use, now developers are constructing 270 multi-level, 1 and 2 bedroom luxury apartment units with a minimum of 65 internal garage units and a minimum of five detached garage units totaling 25 units.
 Each will include private covered patios, and residents will have access to a resort style pool, clubhouse, workout room and small fenced dog park.
 The project will also connect to the existing trail system.

 “There will be 10 buildings all together,” says Jodi Dickey, Director of Planning and Building.